rachelhamlin/Project_3/readme.md

 Nextplorer is a personal city guide for urban dwellers, travelers and explorers.

-The perk of city life is an endless list of places to try: that new restaurant by a celebrity chef, the speakeasy your friend says you have to try, a gallery opening you saw on Instagram.
+The perk of city life is an endless list of places to try: a new restaurant by a celebrity chef, a speakeasy your friend swears by, a gallery opening on Instagram.
 Keeping track is the only trouble.

-Enter Nextplorer: a bookmarking tool for you to save spots in your city—and around the world–that you want to remember.
+Enter Nextplorer: a bookmarking tool for you to save spots in your city—and around the world—that you want to remember.
 Next time you’re looking for a bite to eat or something to do, open the app to see all your places nearby.
-Save new places, add personal notes, and filter by category.
-Nextplorer makes it easy to make good on all the places you’ve been planning to try.
+Save new ones, add personal notes, and filter by category.
+Nextplorer makes it easy to make good on all those things you mean to try.

 Nextplorer is built with Node.js, Mongo, and Express.